 If a number of charities wish to collect at the same event on the same day, these will be permitted.
 However, you must obtain the permission of the event organiser first.
 The booking confirmation will need to be provided with the application.

 If you have a particular date in mind for your proposed collection, check that the date is available before submitting your application.
-We keep an online public register of street collections we have already approved which can be viewed here <hyperlink to public registers page>.
+We keep an online public register of street collections we have already approved which can be viewed on our public register.
 Alternatively, you can contact us.